guanguer/Given/README.md

          title="Promises/A+ 1.0 compliant" align="right" />
 </a>

-Given is a Promises/A+ spec implementation wrote for fun and learning purposes, using ES6 syntax, taking as reference the blog post on <a href="http://abdulapopoola.com/2015/02/23/how-to-write-a-promisea-compatible-library/">here, </a> and the Native-Promise-Only library on <a href=""/>here. </a>.
+Given is a Promises/A+ spec implementation wrote for fun and learning purposes, using ES6 syntax, taking as reference the blog post on <a href="http://abdulapopoola.com/2015/02/23/how-to-write-a-promisea-compatible-library/">here</a>.

 ## Usage